ChlorisF/UK-China-Cross-Cultural-Psychology/README.md

 # Cultural-generalisability-2025

 The current repository contains compiled datasets and codes for relevant data analyses and visualisation used in "Cross-Cultural Differences on Affective, Cognitive and Psychiatric Measures: Evidence from a British-Chinese Comparison" (2025).
 Breakdown step-by-step codes/data are available upon request.

+You may read the paper here: https://doi.org/10.1002/mhs2.70020

-If you encounter any technical problems while implementing the codes, please let us know by contacting one of the corresponding authors, or raise an issue here.
+If you encounter any technical problems while implementing the codes, please let us know by contacting one of the authors, or raise an issue here.

 **Feel free to fork and play with the data yourself! 🤩🤩🤩**